xyzluo/open-webui/README.md

 # use make is the easiest way to start
 make run-cpu
 make run # with gpu
+# ollama + open-webui
+make run-all

+# to see the web ui, go to either url: http://localhost:3000 (better) or  http://172.20.8.148:3000/ (not secure)
+# if you see loclahost not working, restart windows will work.

+# shut down
 make stop

 bash run-compose.sh -h